GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/tile-layout.md

-How to Use Tolstoy's New Tile Feature to Add Product Videos on Shopify Tutorial Video
+## how to use tolstoy's mew Tile feature to add product videos on shopify
+Tutorial Video
 Introduction: In this article, we'll guide you through the process of using Tolstoy's new tile feature to dynamically add a product video to your Shopify product pages (PDPs).
 The tile feature allows you to insert a single block to your Template that automatically displays the respective product videos on all your product pages.
 Prerequisites: